aariani/Gepts_Lab_Book/TASSEL-GBS/README.md

 ## Tassel pipeline

-In this folder there are the source codes of TASSEL4 and TASSEL5, with the pipelines used for SNPs calling and genotype imputations
+In this folder there is a modified source code for TASSEL4 including the CviAII cutting site.

+There are also the pipelines used for SNPs calling and genotype imputations

 See inside the different folders for more informations of the projects